Social media platforms have become overrun with fake news, creating the need for smart AI-based filters to separate fact from fiction.

 This article was originally published by the Investing News Network in June 2019.

 This INNSpired article is sponsored by Datametrex AI (TSXV:DM).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Datametrex AI in order to help investors learn more about the company.
+This INNSpired article provides information that was sourced by the Investing News Network (INN) and approved by Datametrex AI in order to help investors learn more about the company.
 Datametrex AI is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 This INNSpired article was written according to INN editorial standards to educate investors.